 Using bourbon in savory dishes can add a depth of flavor that takes your cooking to another level.
 Whether you are marinating meat, deglazing a pan, or incorporating it into a sauce, bourbon can bring a unique, smoky sweetness that enhances the overall taste of your dish.

-See also How to cook fresh water lobster tails
+See also How long to cook rack of ribs on grill

 Marinades and Rubs